DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 ## 🦠 Locality and Simplicity

-Note:
-- Scaling manifesto.
-First two principles: don't scale.
-- Conway's Law

-“Order can emerge from the bottom up, as opposed to being directed, with a plan, from the top down.”
+Order can emerge from the bottom up, as opposed to being directed, with a plan, from the top down.

 ~ General Stanley McChrystal, U.S. Army, Retired,<br />_Team of Teams_